NAME

 $pg->set_client_encoding($encoding);

 Sets the client encoding (e.g. "UTF8", "SQL_ASCII").
-This is a synchronous (blocking) call that stalls the event loop for one server round trip.
-Best called right after on_connect fires, before any queries are dispatched.
+This is a synchronous (blocking) call that stalls the event loop for one server round trip, so it is best invoked right after on_connect fires and before any queries are dispatched.
 Croaks if there are pending queries or on failure.

 set_error_verbosity